 - Financial and operational assessments

-- Alternate means of communication between the firm and its clients
+- Alternate means of communication between us and our clients

-- Alternate means of communication between the firm and its team members
+- Alternate means of communication between us and our team members

 - Alternate physical locations of team members